ashleybaxter/iamashley/_posts/2017-02-21-turning-my-robbery-into-a-positive-experience.markdown

 <strong>Solution:</strong> A dashboard for customers to login and have an overview of the status of their claim.
 I understand the phone can't be avoided completely, but it's uneccesary and time consuming for small updates as to what point you're at with the claims process.

 I had a pleasing experience with my insurer, yet I couldn't help but make these observations.
-I'd love to apply my experience to Jack in the future.
+I'd love to apply my experience to With Jack in the future.
 At least this robbery would have had something positive come from it.

 <h5>Misc Notes</h5>